 If for whatever reason you decide the stock market is not for you, there are other avenues to invest your money.
 For instance, investing in real estate or in business - again, it should be for the long term.

 When it comes to investing in the stock market (or any other avenue for that matter), the past performance of the market is not an indication of future performance but historical trends matter.

 Investing should be for the long term, I cannot repeat this enough.
-Investing for the long term allows you to grow your portfolio, weather the storms and make gains.
-This is why investing for retirement, if it is several years ahead of you, is ideal.
+Investing for the long term allows you to grow your portfolio, whether the storms and make gains.
+This is why investing for retirement if it is several years ahead of you, is ideal.

 Also, it is super important that you DO YOUR RESEARCH.
 Understand any and every investment you are making, any regulations or limitations around it, the risks involved, any associated fees etc. So you can make informed investment decisions.

 Remember, investing is how you build real wealth and it is not something to be afraid of as long as you stick with it for the long term and you do your research.
 So if you've been wanting to invest your money, start now while you still have time on your side!